Bounded common fundamental domains for two lattices: Abstract

 \section{Abstract}

 We prove that for any two lattices $L, M \subseteq \RR^d$ of the same volume there exists a measurable, bounded, common fundamental domain of them.
 In other words, there exists a bounded measurable set $E \subseteq \RR^d$ such that $E$ tiles $\RR^d$ when translated by $L$ or by $M$.
-In fact, the set $E$ can be taken to be a finite union of polytopes.
 A consequence of this is that the indicator function of $E$ forms a Weyl--Heisenberg (Gabor) orthogonal basis of $L^2(\RR^d)$ when translated by $L$ and modulated by $M^*$, the dual lattice of {$M$}.

 {\Set{0}^m\times\RR^n}